walkerjito/iTween-Visual-Editor-fork/Assets/iTweenEditor/README.txt

-iTween Visual Editor version 0.6.0
+iTween Visual Editor version 0.6.2

 After installation, if you have a Javascript based project it is highly recommended that you run the "Component/iTween/Prepare Visual Editor for Javascript Usage" command.
 This will copy files into your Plugins directory which is necessary for the visual editor events to be called from Javascript.
 C# based projects require no further configuration.

 Release History ===============

+0.6.2 ====

+fix old GUITexture and GUIText library to UI.Image and UI.Text.

+0.6.1 ====

+Added Stop method to iTweenEvent.
+Improved display of boolean values.

 0.6.0 ====